||24 hours ago|

 Please refer to the Pi-hole docker repo to use the Official Docker Images.

-Once the installer has been run, you will need to configure your router to have DHCP clients use Pi-hole as their DNS server which ensures that all devices connecting to your network will have content blocked without any further intervention.
+Once the installer has been run, you will need to configure your router to have DHCP clients use Pi-hole as their DNS server.
+This router configuration will ensure that all devices connecting to your network will have content blocked without any further intervention.

 If your router does not support setting the DNS server, you can use Pi-hole's built-in DHCP server; be sure to disable DHCP on your router first (if it has that feature available).